Lfav07/location-dow/README.md

 - `Run pip install requests on the terminal`
 - `Run download_establishment_locations_us.py`
 - `The JSON should be downloaded to the same location as the downloader.`
+- `If the script returns "No locations found for ..", Try Removing the amenity_type field from the establishments.`